ibarral18/HiWall-FinalHTML/README.md

 6. run "git commit -m "insert your message here, ex.
 I added the chats page"
 7. run "git push"
 8. Your changes should be reflected in the github repo master now!
-9. Make sure to run "git pull" occassionally to ensure your branch is up to date with master
+9. Make sure to run "git pull" to ensure your branch is up to date with master

 ## Note: Commit your changes regularly AND before editing each time, run "git pull" to update your local branch with the most recent version of master